Blog

 To connect the two, you point your domain’s nameservers to your hosting provider.
 Once that’s done, visitors who type in your domain will be directed straight to your server and your website will load.

-If you want to understand more about how that connection works, take a look at: Nameservers: What are Nameservers and How Do They Work?
+If you you’d like to understand more, take a look at: How Do I Connect My Domain to My Website? and What are Nameservers and How Do They Work?

 Getting started with hosting